jacorvillo/aedes2_ms_analysis/README.md

 # AeDES2's Monitoring System Analysis

-## Overview
 This repository contains code for analyzing the relationship between climate variability modes and the basic reproduction number ($R_0$) of Aedes-borne diseases across different regions and the whole globe.
-The analysis utilizes the climate component of disease transmission in AeDES2's Monitoring System, presented and described in Corvillo et al., 2025, and focuses on correlation and causality between climate indices and its $R_0$ values, with time series decomposition to separate different components (trend, seasonal, decadal, and remainder).
+The analysis utilizes the climate component of disease transmission in AeDES2's Monitoring System, described in Corvillo et al., 2025, and focuses on correlation and causality between climate indices and its $R_0$ values, with time series decomposition to separate different components (trend, seasonal, decadal, and remainder).

 ## Setup and Requirements

-### Dependencies
-- R (>= 3.6)
-  - s2dv
-  - ncdf4
-  - viridis
-  - dplyr
-  - zoo
-  - signal
-  - ggplot2
-  - cowplot
-  - tidyr
-  - purrr
-  - reshape2
-- Python (>= 3.7)
-  - numpy
-  - scipy
-  - matplotlib
-  - xarray
-  - cartopy

-### Installation

 1. Clone this repository
 2. Install required R packages if needed: